joypoddar/drlnd-collab_compet/README.md

     python -m ipykernel install --user --name drlnd --display-name "drlnd"
     ```

 Now you are not only ready to use the UnityAgents evnironment, but the OpenAI Gym as well.
 You are all set to start playing with reinforcement learning environments!
+Yay!

 Other useful utilities will also be installed if you follow these directions, including Jupyter Notebook, so consider the above installation guide as a complete guide to setup your RL environments!

 ### Instructions

-Run the notebooks
-* `Continuous_Control_1_agent.ipynb` for the 1 Agent Solution

-*Folow the instructions in the notebook and run accordingly*
+Follow the instructions in `Tennis.ipynb` to get started with training your own agent!

 ### Report

-There is a separate file named **Report.pdf** which has a detailed explaination of the code and its working.
+There is a file named **Report.ipynb** which has detailed description of the code and its workings.